tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

     The current rotational state of a body is defined by its current orientation w.r.t. the global frame orientation (see :ref:`reference_frames_global_orientation`).
 This orientation is defined by a quaternion (see :ref:`quaternion_definition`), but during a simulation a user will typically interact with the rotation matrix.
 The rotation matrix from the inertial to body-fixed frame is retrieved from a :class:`~tudatpy.numerical_simulation.environment.Body` object using the :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame` function.
 The inverse rotation matrix (body-fixed to inertial) is retrieved using the :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame` function.

     The time-derivative of the orientation is provided in two formulations (with equivalent information content): the angular velocity vector of the body-fixed frame, and the time derivative of the rotation matrix.
 The angular velocity vector, in inertial and body-fixed coordinates, is obtained from the :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_angular_velocity` and :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_angular_velocity` functions respectively.
 Note that the latter is the formulation that is used to represent the time-variation of the rotation when propagating rotational dynamics (see :ref:`TODO`).
-Alternatively, the time-derivative of the rotation matrix from inertial to body-fixed frame is given by :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame`, while the derivative of the inverse rotation is taken from :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame_derivative`.
+Alternatively, the time-derivative of the rotation matrix from inertial to body-fixed frame is given by :attr:`~tudatpy.numerical_simulation.environment.Body.inertial_to_body_fixed_frame_derivative`, while the derivative of the inverse rotation is taken from :attr:`~tudatpy.numerical_simulation.environment.Body.body_fixed_to_inertial_frame_derivative`.

 Body inertial mass
 ------------------